mkplummer/Imber/README.md

 # Imber
 Doppler imaging tool created by [Michael K. Plummer](https://www.michaelplummer.dev) for modeling stellar/substellar surfaces.
-They Python module simulates spectroscopic and photometric observations with both a gridded, numerical simulation and analytical model.
+The Python module simulates spectroscopic and photometric observations with both a gridded, numerical simulation and analytical model.
 Imber has been specifically designed to predict Extremely Large Telescope instrument (e.g. ELT/METIS and TMT/MODHIS) Doppler imaging performance.
 It has also been applied to existing, archival observations of spectroscopy and photometry to model surface features on Luhman 16B, a nearby L/T transition brown dwarf.

 ## References